peter0083/opioid_overdose_analysis/README.md

 - provides (aggregated data) suspected opioid overdose and overall overdose events by community.
 - provides (aggregated data) Number of suspected overdoses by Fraser Health hospitals, overall and among those who were homeless.

-### Prototype

-a shiny app that integrates key features to predict high-risk opioid-overdose patient groups

 ### VODday-Hackathon-Submissions

 This is a sample submission repository for Open Data Hackathon Projects.
 You can [fork this repo](https://help.github.com/articles/fork-a-repo/) and use this as a starting point.
 You do not have send a pull request for this repo.
 This is just a sample of what your repo can look like when you submit it to us as part of the final process for the hackathon.

-### Vancouver Open Data Day Challenge Summary
+### Prototype

+a shiny app that integrates key features to predict high-risk opioid-overdose patient groups

+### Presentation
+*Link to your presentation or any related visuals you want to share.*

 ### Next Steps